rudijs/rudijs.github.io/_posts/2015-10-05-docker-elk-quickstart.markdown

 - `mkdir -p var/log`
 - Start our logstash docker container.
 It will watch the `test.log` file from the `var/log` directory we just created.
 - `sudo docker run -d --name logstash -v $PWD/logstash/conf.d:/etc/logstash/conf.d:ro -v $PWD/var/log:/host/var/log --net host logstash logstash -f /etc/logstash/conf.d --debug`
-- We've used the `--debug` flag so we can check logstash's start up processes and watch of any errors:
+- We've used the `--debug` flag so we can check logstash's start up processes and watch for any errors:
 - `sudo docker logs -f logstash`

 To test your Logstash to Elasticsearch installation, run the following command in a new shell: